olivierfriard/boris_docs/index.rst

 **IMPORTANT**

-Projects created with v.
+**Due to changes in modifiers format all the projects created with v.
 4+ will not be suitable for previous version of BORIS.
 The v.
-4 will open projects created with previous version
+4 will open projects created with previous version and convert them.
+A copy of your old project will be kept.**

 To open an existing BORIS project, selct the menu **File** > **Open project**.